 Cochem is another small town that dates back to late Roman and Celtic times.
 The city is filled with countless intriguing historical buildings with the most notable one being the Cochem Imperial Castle, surrounded by some of the best vineyards in the country.
 When you take a picture from distance, it appears like the castle is protecting the colorful town from the top of the hill and it’s one of my favorite sights in Germany.
 Next.

-I could see why this stunning place was named Schrecksee right away.
+I could see why this stunning place has the name Schrecksee (Green Lake) right away.
 The lush-green nature surrounding the stunning alpine lake has a similar color to the popular fictional green ogre.
 Comfortably situated in the Alps, this divine lake remains astoundingly untouched by civilization in today’s Internet era.
 With an elevation of 6,000 feet, Schrecksee is the highest lake in the country and the only way to reach it is through a seven-hour hike.
 Getting up there might be difficult but the views are certainly worth it…

 That was all from my ultimate list of hidden places in Germany.
 When traveling some of these places off the beaten path, you might not find many English speakers.
 You might need a car to reach some of them.
 But, visiting these places will allow you to experience some of the country’s best-kept secrets and some unique cultural elements of Germany that will only make you fall in love with this country even more.
 If you want to rent a car and get off the beaten track in Germany, use this link and save up to 30% on your car rental for your upcoming trip.